 Drakensburg- Darkensburg

 On arrival after an arse breaking 3 hour journey in the rain we moved into our Zulu huts and plodded down to the farm for a bit of horse riding in the mountains.
 Sadly we couldn't see any mountains for the low cloud and it was decided we'd go in the forests instead.
 I was allocated my mount- Chester who turned out to be an even bigger pain in the backside both literally and metaphorically.
 At first I thought that the fact that I wouldn't let him do what he wanted and he wouldn't let me do what I wanted was down to the language barrier.
 However, after a 10 minute battle of wills which often saw us spinning in circles or him trying to have me off I was told he was a bit 'moody' and the owner generously cut me a stick with the recommendation I 'be firm with him'.
 Well I was and it finally paid off when I got a good canter out of him just as we got back to the farm.
-Soaking wet through and very chaffed about the upper thighs we headed back to our huts and a nice cup of tea (not me and Chester, me and the others- I wouldn't give him the middle of a Polo mint never mind a cup of tea).
+Soaking wet through and very chaffed about the up

 And I know I should have my heels down.